gourmetjs/gourmet-ssr/docs/tutorial-6.md

 1. Set the environment variable `PG_CONNECTION_STRING` to run the migrations.
 2. Build the production output with `STAGE=prod npm run build`.
-3. Remove the directory `.gourmet/prod/info` and files inside it.
-They are intermediate files that are not needed at runtime.
+3. Remove the directory `.gourmet/prod/info`.
+It contains intermediate files that are not needed at runtime.
-4. Run Knex migrations with `npm run migrate`.
+4. Run Knex migrations with `STAGE=prod npm run migrate`.
 5. Stop the production app.
 6. Delete all files inside the production directory at `/var/app/news-ssr`.
 7. Copy files needed at runtime from the working directory to the production directory.